Unity-Technologies/BoatAttack/Packages/com.unity.render-pipelines.universal/Documentation~/universalrp-builtin-feature-comparison.md

 # Feature comparison table

-This table provides an overview of the current features supported in the Universal Render Pipeline (UniversalRP), compared to the Unity Built-in render pipeline.
+This table provides an overview of the current features supported in the Universal Render Pipeline (Universal RP), compared to the Unity Built-in render pipeline.

-**Note:** If a feature is marked __In research__, the UniversalRP team is still researching how and when to implement the feature.
+**Note:** If a feature is marked __In research__, the Universal RP team is still researching how and when to implement the feature.
 If a feature is marked as __Not supported__, it's because Unity is not planning to support it in any release.

 | Feature                                                      | Unity Built-in render pipeline                               | Universal Render Pipeline                                    |